- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 - Why is SAP now so Silent on Fiori?

-- Why did certain people look at Fiori and think it was going to work?
+- Why did certain people look at Fiori and think it would work?

 Offering Advice on SAP from a Position of Bias

-There is an enormous number of people offering advice in SAP that is not looking critically at what SAP is offering.
+Many people offer advice in SAP that does not look critically at what SAP is offering.
 They should not be listened to.

-If you have an advisor like a Deloitte or IBM that only parrot what SAP’s marketing literature says, these entities should not be relied upon.
+If you have an advisor like Deloitte or IBM that only parrots what SAP’s marketing literature says, these entities should not be relied upon.
 One should remember the limitations placed on partners.

-- SAP monitors all messages that are presented at SAP conferences or that are produced by the partner marketing department.
+- SAP monitors all messages presented at SAP conferences or produced by the partner marketing department.

 - SAP can edit or block any material that a partner provides on SAP.
 Not that SAP partners tend to care about disseminating false information.*

 - *(I do not mean to give the impression that SAP partners struggle against SAP’s influence.
-If anyone working for a large consulting company is for a split second thought that I proposed that they may at times attempt to communicate information.
-Not in line with SAP marketing and that they have even the sliver of independence, I apologized for my clumsily worded sentence.)
+If anyone working for a large consulting company is for a split second thought, I propose they may attempt to communicate information.
+I apologize for my clumsily worded sentence, not in line with SAP marketing and that they have even a sliver of independence.)

 Debate on SOA with Deloitte

-This reminds me of a debate I had with a Deloitte consultant years ago about SOA or service-oriented architecture.
+This reminds me of a recent debate with a Deloitte consultant about SOA or service-oriented architecture.
 I made the point that SAP would never support SOA in actual practice.
-While SAP may put SOA on their PowerPoint sales presentations, this was because SOA was about open systems.
-SAP had, at that point used the difficulty of integration as a strategy for blocking out vendors that have better functionality that they have.
+While SAP may put SOA on their PowerPoint sales presentations, SOA was about open systems.
+At that point, SAP had used the difficulty of integration as a strategy for blocking out vendors that have better functionality than they have.

 At this time (around 2006), SAP was promoting SOA in its marketing literature.

-The Deloitte consultant I was speaking with became visibly frustrated with me.
-At one point had enough and said
+The Deloitte consultant with whom I was speaking became visibly frustrated with me.
+At one point, I had enough and said

 “What I am saying is that SAP is saying that they will support SOA!”